Cut off on social media, Sri Lankans abroad turn to alternate means — and phones cards — to reach home

 “Everybody has been buying because nothing else has been working,” Jayathunga, 24, said.

-Sri Lanka’s government imposed a blackout on most social media services, including calling and messaging apps such as WhatsApp, shortly after the series of bombings at churches and hotels killed at least 321 people Sunday in the predominantly Buddhist island nation off the southern tip of India.
+Sri Lanka’s government imposed a blackout on most social media services, including calling and messaging apps such as WhatsApp, shortly after the series of bombings at churches and hotels killed hundreds in the predominantly Buddhist island nation off the southern tip of India.

 Jayathunga said an aunt and a cousin were close enough to one of the blasts to hear and feel it, but that after the attack, he and other relatives in the United States couldn’t reach them.